multiplexcuriosus/idx_finder/README.md

 ## Histogram-Localizer
 The `index_finder_server` instantiates one HistogramLocalizer, with the two `spice_col_tight` imgs the Cropper returns.
 The HistogramLocalizer then creates a hue histogram of the two `spice_col_tight` imgs.

-        It creates a hue histogram and normalizes it, such that different bottle patch sizes have no influence on the hue distribution.
+The histogram is normalized (divided by sum of distribution data points), such that different bottle patch sizes have no influence on the hue distribution.
 For ease of visual interpretation, the two distributions are also normalized to the same peak height.
-        The two color imgs, which each either depicts oil or vinegar, are refered to as vocA & vocB (voc -> vinegar-oil-color)
+Inside the HistogramLocalizer the two `spice_col_tight` imgs are refered to as vocA & vocB (voc -> vinegar-oil-color)